giarcheuli/GiAppAndroid/README.md

-# GiApp
+# GiAppAndroid
-GiApp is a personal project for education
+GiAppAndroid is a personal project for education